Patrick Abbatiello: Portland Student Becomes America’s First ‘Genderless’ Person

 Shock and backlash from those who believe gender and sex are intricately linked, as well as support from the LGBT community, quickly materialized on social media.
 Judge Hehn stated her decision to allow Abbatiello to change his gender from male to agender, was supported by both the facts and the law.

-Some social media posters who voiced opposition to the genderless legal status, claimed the judge’s decision was base purely upon liberal ideology and enabled individuals with “mental illness” to go on without treatment allegedly needed.
+Some social media posters who voiced opposition to the genderless legal status claimed the judge’s decision was base purely upon liberal ideology and enabled individuals with “mental illness” to go on without treatment allegedly needed.

 This is nothing more than liberal disregard of severe mental illness. https://t.co/6wGunyOx6G